otto-de/api-guidelines/api-guidelines/global/compatibility/compatible-changes/rules/should-prefer-compatible-extensions.md

 ---
-type: SHOULD
 id: R000028
 ---

-# prefer compatible extensions
+# SHOULD prefer compatible extensions

 API providers should always prefer to extend APIs in a compatible way.
 The following rules provide guidance on how to evolve APIs in a backward-compatible way: